-2017 Hunter’s Moon on night of November 3 | EarthSky.org
+All you need to know: 2018’s Hunter’s Moon | EarthSky.org

 These early evening moonrises are what make every Hunter’s Moon special.
 Every full moon rises around sunset.
 After the full Hunter’s Moon, you’ll see the moon ascending in the east relatively soon after sunset for a few days in a row at northerly latitudes.

-Next month – in December 2017 – the full moon and perigee (closest point) come even closer together to stage the largest full moon of the year on December 3.
-Full moon comes on December 3 at 15:47 UTC and perigee arrives less than one day later on December 4 at 8:42 UTC.

-That November 2016 full moon will feature the closest supermoon since 1948!

-When should I look for the Hunter’s Moon?
-If you’re in the Northern Hemisphere, look for the moon to be bright and full-looking for several nights beginning around November 3.
+If you’re in the Northern Hemisphere, look for the moon to be bright and full-looking for several nights beginning around October 23 or 24.
 Around all of these nights, you’ll see a bright round moon in your sky, rising around the time of sunset, highest in the middle of the night.

+The times don’t really matter.
+No matter where you live worldwide, look for a full-looking moon in the east as the sun goes down over the next several days.
+This full or full-looking moon will cross our skies throughout the night, as seen from around the globe.

 Want to know the time of moonrise in your location?
 My favorite source of that information is this Custom Sunrise Sunset Calendar.
-Once you get to that page, be sure to click the box for ‘moon phases’ and ‘moonrise and moonset times.’
+Once you get to that page, be sure to click the box for “moon phases” and “moonrise and moonset times.”

 Is a Hunter’s Moon always bigger, or brighter or more colorful?
-Hunter’s Moon is just an ordinary full moon with a special path across our sky.
-Most Hunter’s Moons aren’t really bigger or brighter.
-They’re definitely no more colorful than any other full moon.
+No. The Hunter’s Moon is just an ordinary full moon with a special path across our sky.
 Still, many of us do think the Hunter’s Moon always looks bigger … or brighter … and more orange than usual.
 Why?

 It’s because the Hunter’s Moon has a powerful mystique.
 Many people look for it shortly after sunset around the time of full moon.
 After sunset around any full moon, the moon will always be near the horizon … because full moons rise at sunset.
 It’s the location of the moon near the horizon that causes the Hunter’s Moon – or any full moon – to look big and orange in color.

 Orange moon near the horizon.
 The orange color of a moon near the horizon is a true physical effect.
-It stems from the fact that – when you look toward the horizon – you are looking through a greater thickness of Earth’s atmosphere than when you gaze up and overhead.
+It stems from the fact that, when you look toward the horizon, you’re looking through a greater thickness of Earth’s atmosphere than when you gaze up and overhead.
 The atmosphere scatters blue light – that’s why the sky looks blue.
 The greater thickness of atmosphere in the direction of a horizon scatters blue light most effectively, but it lets red light pass through to your eyes.
 So a full moon near the horizon – any full moon near the horizon – takes on a yellow or orange or reddish hue.

 Big moon near the horizon.
 The bigger-than-usual size of a moon seen near the horizon is something else entirely.
 It’s a trick that your eyes are playing – an illusion – called the Moon Illusion.
-You can find lengthy explanations of the Moon Illusion by googling those words yourself.
+You can find lengthy explanations of the Moon Illusion by Googling those words yourself.

 How did the Hunter’s Moon get its name?
 We hear many, many different explanations for the name Hunter’s Moon.